GioF71/mpd-radio-streamer-docker/README.md

+# mpd-radio-streamer-docker

-# mpd-radio-streamer-docker - a Docker image for a simple mpd radio streamer
+A docker image for a simple mpd radio streamer

 ## Available Archs on Docker Hub